Prayer Points: January 2026

 - Pray for the physical and mental health of all the living hostages who have been released.

 - Pray for the physical and mental health of all those who have seen service in the IDF during the current conflicts.
-Pray for their mental health and well-being.

 - Pray the Lord’s hedge of protection around the IDF soldiers who are still in Gaza.